expo/expo/docs/versions/v11.0.0/sdk/asset.md

 The MD5 hash of the asset's data

  `uri`
 A URI that points to the asset's data on the remote server.
-When running the published version of your app, this refers to the the location on Exponent's asset server where Exponent has stored your asset.
+When running the published version of your app, this refers to the the location on Expo's asset server where Expo has stored your asset.
 When running the app from XDE during development, this URI points to XDE's server running on your computer and the asset is served directly from your computer.

  `localUri`
 If the asset has been downloaded (by calling [`downloadAsync()`](#exponentassetdownloadasync "Exponent.Asset.downloadAsync")), the `file://` URI pointing to the local file on the device that contains the asset data.